jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   self.assertFalse(False)

-then run the test again in the terminal
+then I run the test again in the terminal

 .. code-block:: python

   python3 -m unittest

-and it shows a passing test
+and the test passes

 .. code-block:: python